newtonlaw18/carsome-inspection/README.md

 ## Assumptions
 - One customer can make multiple appointments.
 - Customer is unable to make any appointment after office hour (9-6pm).
+- Customer is unable to make any appointment before current hour.
 - A confirmation email will be sent to the customer after appointment is scheduled and confirmed.
 - Code to send a confirmation email is not within the scope of this project.
 - Customer cannot make any booking without filing in every fields the appointment form.